wiseman-timelord/Auto-CPP-Local/README.md

 2. Ensure to insert a `*.GGUF` model into `.\models` folder, we are only using one for now, it must be capable of chat and code, and have its own embeddings in the model.
 3. Run the `.\Launcher.Bat`, it will find "...Python39\python.exe" and use that, unless you installed Python 3.9 in a un-usual location.
 4. First the may user to configure some things, then the user may, Begin AutoCPP-Lite or Exit and Save.

+### DEVELOPMENT:
+- review the memory code, determine if there is any clever code we can introduce to enhance the memory of the AI.
+Rag, is that what we need, is there something better?
+What is best solution for best results?
+- The prompts sent to local modes, obviously its not prompt.txt anymore, so, I am a little unfamilliar.
+It must work most, logicall and effectively, the prompting should be customized to best compatibility with the applicable model in use for the task.

 ### NOTATION:
 - If we re-implement image generation, stable-diffusion 2.1 model in GGUF here `https://huggingface.co/jiaowobaba02/stable-diffusion-v2-1-GGUF`.